 When I first started planning our Scottish Highlands adventure I wasn’t quite sure where to look for accommodation.
-First I thought maybe Aviemore as it’s great for lots of attractions but then I decided to look a little further afield.
-The main reason being to get away from the crowds and enjoy the outdoors just that bit more.
+First I thought maybe Aviemore as it’s great for lots of attractions, but then I decided to look a little further afield.
+The main reason is to get away from the crowds and enjoy the outdoors just that bit more.

 This is when I found the Glen Affric holiday park.
 Glen Affric Holiday Park is a family run park located in the quiet village of Cannich, 50mins from Inverness.
 It is a little further out and you do have to travel if you wish to go explore.
 However, it is perfect for the outdoor families that love hiking, biking etc.

 Glen Affric Holiday Park Review

 Glen Affric Holiday Park

 As you arrive you have the main building which houses the reception, games room and laundry room.
 The owners are super friendly and happy to help if required during your stay.